 Aren’t your rates a bit steep?

 If you think my rates are too steep, then please do shop around, but take a look at my Testimonials page.
-My rates are competitive considering my education and experience.
+My rates reflect my education and experience.
 Paying too little for professional editing can be just as bad as paying too much if the final result is inadequate.

-People who engage in my service are looking for more than a casual read and a simple “I like it” response.
+People who select my service are looking for more than a casual read and a simple “I like it” response.
 You can get praise for free.
-People who choose my service want honest critique from someone who can help polish their manuscript and give them detailed analysis and professional advice.
+People who choose me want honest critique from someone who can help polish their manuscript, give them detailed analysis, and professional advice.

 Do you provide a sample edit?

-I can provide a sample edit of up to five consecutive pages or 3,000 words.
+I can provide a sample edit of up to five consecutive pages or 3,000 words, whichever is less.

 The pages can come from anywhere in the manuscript and should be an honest reflection of the condition of the rest of the manuscript.
 There is no point sending in a sample that is error free.

-Contact me using the form provided with EDITING QUERY in the subject line.
+Contact me by email with EDITING QUERY in the subject line.
 In your message, tell me the following about your manuscript: